TL;DR

 - No “so what” bullets: a summary without action is just a longer table

-- Letting AI invent a trend that is within noise: ask for a confidence note
+- Letting AI promote noise to a trend — ask for a confidence note

-- Skipping the caveats: your reader will be quoted on the number, missing data and all
+- Skipping caveats: your reader will be quoted on the number, missing data and all

 - Burying the digest under the table: most readers do not scroll back up